-Graduate Studies Committee: MS/PhD in Biomedical and Health Informatics
+Graduate Studies Committee: MS and PhD in Biomedical and Health Informatics

 Professor Mendel Singer, SOM, presented the proposed MS and PhD in Biomedical and Health Informatics.
 There is an increased use of computing and informatics in the field of biomedical and population health, and a growing need for those to work in this field.
 The program is sponsored by the Center for Computational Biology and will have administrative support from the department of Population and Quantitative Health Sciences.
 The programs have three main areas of focus: Biomedical and Heath, Computation and System Design, and Data Analytics.
-Students are expected to come from various backgrounds including medical residents/staff, clinical staff, engineering management, biostatistics, biomedical engineering, and others.
-Prof. Singer said he thought that approximately four masters' degree students would enroll in the PhD program.
+Students will come from various backgrounds including medical residents/staff, clinical staff, engineering management, biostatistics, biomedical engineering, and others.
+Prof. Singer said he thought that approximately four master's degree students would enroll in the PhD program.
+A member of the Executive Committee asked whether there were sufficient library resources for this program, and whether the Library Content and Resources Review Process (approved by the Senate last spring) had been completed.
+Prof. Singer said that he anticipates that there are sufficient resources but will complete the review process prior to the December 11th Senate meeting.
+The Executive Committee voted to include the degree programs on the agenda for the Senate meeting as long as a library review is completed before the meeting.
+Attachment